 When is the site launching?

-The site has been in development for two years and has been doing private beta testing since April this year.
+The site has been in development for two years and has been doing private beta testing since April 2018.
 On September 13, the site went live for a special invite-only real money beta test for the first time.
 Hundreds of players around the world participated in this beta testing that ran for three hours from 11:00 to 14:00 EST.

 Following a successful first beta test, it ran another beta test in October.
 However, during this beta test, many players faced technical issues such as long delays between the dealing of the hands, crashes, payment and login issues, among other bugs.
 However, most of these issues including the pause issues have been fixed now.